On the coherence of one-relator groups and their group algebras

 \begin{teo} Magnus subgroups of fundamental groups of finite bireducible complexes have f.g.i.p. \end{teo}

 We will give two proofs of this theorem.
 The first proof uses Theorem \ref{key3} and the second uses the fact that bireducible complexes have NTPI.

 \begin{proof}[The first proof of Theorem \ref{Magnus}] Let $H$ be a Magnus subgroup of the fundamental group of a bireducible two-complex $X$.
 Let $U$ be a finitely generated subgroup of $G=\pi_1(X)$.
-As in Subsection \ref{sub:Magnus} we put $\overline G=\pi_1(\overline X)$ and $\D=\D_{\Q[\overline G]}$.
-Denote by $N$ the kernel of the canonical map $G\to \overline G$ and for any subgroup $K$ of $G$ let Taking into account the exact sequence
+For an arbitrary subgroup $K$ of $G$ let We aim to show that